axboe/fio/HOWTO.rst

 		cmdprio_bssplit=blocksize/percentage:blocksize/percentage

-	In this case, each entry will use the priority class and priority level defined by the options :option:`cmdprio_class` and :option:`cmdprio` respectively.
+	In this case, each entry will use the priority class, priority hint and priority level defined by the options :option:`cmdprio_class`, :option:`cmdprio` and :option:`cmdprio_hint` respectively.

 	The second accepted format for this option is: